 The science that inspired this curriculum is the growing evidence showing the power of social norms and peer learning on influencing farmers’ decisions and behavior.
 Simply put, farmers often prefer to learn from each other, and what the neighboring farmer does and says matters.

 By encouraging and enabling more peer-to-peer learning among farmers, the curriculum could be a helpful tool to cultivate a culture of conservation in agricultural watersheds across the Mississippi River Basin.

 While farmers are the training’s primary target audience, it is also appropriate for farm advisors, who also play an important role in influencing farmers’ decisions to adopt conservation practices.

 Included with the curriculum is a Facilitator’s Guide, which includes tips for both in-person and virtual delivery, and other materials that help organizers prepare for the training.
 No formal experience or training in leadership theory is necessary to conduct the training.

 The curriculum development team included Extension professionals from University of Arkansas, University of Wisconsin-Madison, Iowa State University, Ohio State University, and University of Kentucky.
 Funding from the U.S. Environmental Protection Agency enabled its creation.

-Want to learn more about how you can incorporate Tap Your Potential into your programming to engage farmers and farm advisors in watershed efforts?
-At this informal Lunch and Learn, you’ll hear from the curriculum’s creators and from their collaborators from Beaver Watershed Alliance and American Farmland Trust who helped pilot the training with farmers and farm advisors in Arkansas and Ohio, respectively.
-Registration required.
+This recording of a live Lunch & Learn covers how you can incorporate Tap Your Potential into your programming to engage farmers and farm advisors in watershed efforts.
+You’ll hear from the curriculum’s creators and from their collaborators from Beaver Watershed Alliance and American Farmland Trust who helped pilot the training with farmers and farm advisors in Arkansas and Ohio, respectively.

 The Human Capital series features insights and stories to help tap the true human potential for achieving clean water in the Midwest.